antonpichka/library_architecture_mvvm_modify/package/README.md

 - - - UserVM
 - - - - UserEEMoviesVM
 - - - - - UserEEMoviesEEActorsVM
-- Private methods that are invoked by other methods using if (Not layout/UI/design methods):
+- Private methods that are invoked by other methods using if and return type 'void':
 - - Summary in the form of variables: | Example:
 - - - Summary in the form of variables:
-- - - - numberQQ${In which "method" did this madness begin ?}QQ${What "method" started this madness ?}
+- - - - numberQQ${In what "method" did this madness begin ?}QQ${What "method" started this madness ?}
-- - - - - numberBranchNumberQQ${In which "method" did this madness begin ?}QQ${What "method" started this madness ?}
+- - - - - numberBranchNumberQQ${In what "method" did this madness begin ?}QQ${What "method" started this madness ?}
-- - - - - - numberBranchNumberBranchNumberQQ${In which "method" did this madness begin ?}QQ${What "method" started this madness ?}
+- - - - - - numberBranchNumberBranchNumberQQ${In what "method" did this madness begin ?}QQ${What "method" started this madness ?}
 - - - Example:
-- - - - firstQQInitReleaseCallbackQQGetIPAddressWhereJsonipAPIParameterHttpClientService
+- - - - firstQQFirstRequestQQGetIPAddressWhereJsonipAPIParameterHttpClientService
-- - - - - firstBranchOneQQInitReleaseCallbackQQGetIPAddressWhereJsonipAPIParameterHttpClientService
+- - - - - firstBranchOneQQFirstRequestQQGetIPAddressWhereJsonipAPIParameterHttpClientService
-- - - - - - firstBranchOneBranchOneQQInitReleaseCallbackQQGetIPAddressWhereJsonipAPIParameterHttpClientService
+- - - - - - firstBranchOneBranchOneQQFirstRequestQQGetIPAddressWhereJsonipAPIParameterHttpClientService
 - - Explanation:
 - - - Private methods created in this way allow you to write complex logic and readable code
 - - - Minimum and maximum two 'QQ' - needed as a separator that helps to quickly understand what this method does